mk3-v8/nfs-lvm-manager/README.md

     cd nfs-lvm-manager
     ```

-3. Make the scripts executable and cp[u it to bin:
+3. Make the scripts executable and copy it to bin:

     ```bash
     chmod +x create.sh